 - Loud Noises- If your heat pump starts to make loud banging or rattling noises, then it is a clear sign that you need a heat pump repair.
-If you notice large noises coming from your heat pump system, then you should schedule a heat pump repair as soon as possible.
+If you notice large noises coming from your heat pump system, then you should schedule a residential or commercial heat pump repair as soon as possible.

 - Increased Energy Bill- One of the benefits with a heat pump is that it can decrease your energy usage.
 If your energy bill has a significant increase without any major lifestyle changes, then it can be a sign that your heat pump system is not working properly.
 If you notice a rise in your energy bill, then you should consider having a heat pump repair.

-- Inconsistent Heating or Cooling- If your home is feeling inconsistently hot or cold, it could be a sign of a heat pump problem.
+- Inconsistent Heating or Cooling- If your home or office is feeling inconsistently hot or cold, it could be a sign of a heat pump problem.
 If you are experiencing periods of extreme heating or cooling, then heat pump repair is necessary.

 If you are moderating how much you use your heat pump and performing routine heat pump maintenance, then your heat pump should not need frequent repairs.
 When your heat pump is neglected for an extended period of time, it will need more costly repairs or even a full replacement.

 To ensure your heat pump is working at full capacity during its lifespan, we recommend having heat pump maintenance done at least once a year.
 Letting a professional inspect your heat pump system at your home or commercial building once a year will help keep you ahead of all repairs and keep your heat pump working properly.
 You can schedule residential or commercial heat pump maintenance with your local HVAC company any time of the year.